 One of the biggest limitations is that the VLOOKUP function can only look at the columns to the right of the lookup value.

-This means that in order to extract all the information from the product code the Product Code column must be the first column in the table, i.e. the left most column in the table.
+In order to extract all the information, the Employee ID column must be the first column in the table, i.e. the left most column in the table.
 You would have to manually insert the lookup column to the beginning of the table.
-This is not so bad if you have to do this once but what if there are hundreds of tables in your worksheet which you have to change manually?
+This is not so bad if you have to do this once but what if there are hundreds of lookup tables in your worksheet which you have to change manually?
 This will be a very time consuming task to do.

 2. VLOOKUP Only Finds the First Match